aniruddhballal/VenPay/README.md

- # VenPay2.0
+ # VenPay
-Heavily ramped up the 'VenPay' Project
+HEAVILY (LEGIT MEAN IT) ramped up the 'VenPay0.0' Project

 Currently, the UI-UX is VERY BAD - was working on developing the required functionalities.
 Will update the frontend interface soon